Skip to main content

-Scrip uses CEL (Common Expression Language) for rule conditions and dynamic amount calculations.
-You write conditions to control when a rule fires and expressions to compute how much to credit, debit, or hold.
-Conditions return a boolean.
-Amount expressions return a number.
+Scrip uses CEL (Common Expression Language) for rule conditions and dynamic action fields.
+You write conditions to control when a rule fires, and you wrap action-field expressions in ${{ ... }} to compute amounts, counter values, attributes, reference IDs, or dynamic targets.

 // Condition (returns boolean)